the-idc/home/content/newsletters/idc-newsletter-2020-11-01.md

 ## Licensing

 The IDC Newsletter is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license.
 If using material from the newsletter, please credit the author and provide a link to the relevant newsletter in your attribution.
+Any content produced using material from the IDC newsletter must be licensed under the same terms.